AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Minimum Coverage in Michigan

-Michigan requires liability coverage, which is made up of bodily injury coverage and property damage coverage, plus PIP.
+If you’re buying car insurance as a senior in Michigan, first make sure you’re fulfilling the state’s minimum coverage requirements.
+Michigan requires liability coverage, which is made up of bodily injury coverage and property damage coverage, plus personal injury protection (PIP).
 You must get these liability limits at a minimum to drive on Michigan’s public roads legally:

 $10,000 for accidents outside of Michigan”